indrekots/indrekots.github.io/_posts/articles/2016-08-11-what-happens-to-unicode-characters-inside-java-source-files.md

 2. Divide stream of input characters into lines by recognizing line terminators (LF, CR or CR LF).
 3. Discard whitespace and comments and tokenize the result from the previous step.

 As you can see, the very first step processes Unicode escapes.
 This is done before the compiler has had the change to separate the source code into tokens.
-Broadly speaking, this is like applying a *search and replace* function on the source code, replacing all **well-formed** Unicode escapes with their respective Unicode characters, and then letting the compiler work on the rest of the code.
+Broadly speaking, this is like applying a *search and replace* function on the source code, replacing all **well formed** Unicode escapes with their respective Unicode characters, and then letting the compiler work on the rest of the code.

 Keep in mind, when Unicode escapes are being processed, the compiler does not differentiate comments from actual code.
 It can only see a sequence of characters.
 And this explains the erroneous code you saw in the introduction of this post.
 Let's have a look at it again.